History and exam

 In the UK, data from a cross-sectional study found that the adjusted odds of a positive test were greater in males (18.4%) compared with females (13.3%).

-It has been hypothesized that this may be due to the presence of androgens, a lower level of severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) antibodies compared with females, women mounting a stronger immune response compared with men, or a higher prevalence of alcohol consumption and smoking; however, further research is required.
+It has been hypothesized that this may be due to the presence of androgens, a lower level of SARS-CoV-2 antibodies compared with females, women mounting a stronger immune response compared with men, genetic factors, or a higher prevalence of alcohol consumption and smoking; however, further research is required.

 In the UK, data from a cross-sectional study found that South Asian and Black patients had 1.93 and 1.47 the odds of suspected infection, respectively.
 The average age of patients from ethnic minorities was significantly lower than that of White patients.
 Ethnic minorities in the UK (including South Asian, East Asian, Black, and other ethnic minorities) admitted to hospital were more likely to be admitted to intensive care and require invasive mechanical ventilation compared with White patients, despite similar disease severity at admission and being younger with fewer comorbidities.

-In the US, age-adjusted data from the Centers for Disease Control and Prevention (as of 9 January 2021) indicate that Hispanic or Latino people, non-Hispanic American Indian or Alaska Native people, and non-Hispanic Black people have approximately 3.3, 3.3, and 3 times the rate of hospitalizations of non-Hispanic White people, respectively.
+In the US, the proportion of hospitalized patients was highest for Hispanic or Latino patients, and these racial and ethnic disparities were largest during May–July 2020 and became less pronounced as the pandemic spread throughout the country.
+Cumulative age-adjusted data from the Centers for Disease Control and Prevention (as of 3 April 2021) indicate that Hispanic or Latino people, non-Hispanic American Indian or Alaska Native people, and non-Hispanic Black people have approximately 1.8, 2.7, and 2.1 times the rate of hospitalizations of non-Hispanic White people, respectively.
 However, cohort studies in the US have found no difference in outcomes between non-Hispanic Black and Hispanic patients compared with White patients after adjusting for sociodemographic factors (e.g., age, sex, insurance) and comorbidities.
 These patients may have an increased risk of mortality and morbidity due to their disproportionate representation among hospitalizations.

 Racial disparities in outcomes may be partially attributed to higher rates of comorbidities in certain ethnic groups.